Zungulila is in the southern area of South Luangwa National Park.

 Zungulila: Our full report

-Each of Zungulila's safari tents is spacious, with a king-size or twin four poster beds, hung with mosquito nets.
-Fabrics in bold natural colours such as russet and sienna add colour, without appearing gaudy.
-Simple, practical furniture carved out of rosewood includes bedside tables, storage chests and a standing storage unit.
+Zungulila's safari tents are not overly large, but are relatively spacious.
+Each has a king-size or twin four poster beds, hung with mosquito nets.
+The floors are covered by thick, persian-style carpets and fabrics in bold natural colours such as russet and sienna add colour, without appearing gaudy.
+Simple, practical furniture carved out of rosewood includes bedside tables, a dressing table, storage chests and a standing storage unit.
 This ceiling high unit also acts as the divider between the bedroom and the en-suite bathroom.
-Each tent has a flush toilet, sink, mirror and shower.
+Each tent has a flush toilet and hand basin inside, as well as an outdoor hand basin, shower and even a mini sunken plunge pool on the deck.

 Ideal length of stay: We suggest two or three nights at Zungulila.
 For a great safari experience consider combining it with a longer visit taking in a couple of its sister-camps: Kapamba or Bilimungwe.